 I mainly used Motley Fool Stock Advisor to get stock ideas because they have found quite a number of good investment ideas over the years.

-From there, I will read their research team’s analysis and then also do my own independent research before I decide whether or not I want to invest in the stock.
+From there, I will read their research team’s analysis and then also do my own independent research on platforms such as Stock Rover and Morningstar before I decide whether or not I want to invest in the stock.

 Will the Motley Fool Stock Advisor always be right about their stock recommendations?